bastibe/transplant/README.md

 - `close` was renamed `exit`.
 Even though Python typically uses `close` to close files and connections, this conflicts with Matlab's own `close` function.
+- Matlab will now start Matlab at the current working directory.
+- Transplant can now be installed through `pip install transplant`.

 STARTING MATLAB
 ----------------